a2535171138/Shoreline-Detection/README.md

 ```

 ## DEXINED
-Before using DEXINED for training and testing, you need to install kornia.
+Before using DEXINED for training and testing, you need to install kornia
 ```bash
 pip install kornia
 ```